flofriday/blog/posts/compiler-testing-can-be-even-more-fun-actually/post.md

 This makes adding new tests as hard as copy-pasting a file into the correct folder.

+To add a special dump (like AST or IR) to the snapshot the test only have to include a special comment like `// INCLUDE-AST-DUMP`.

 Unfortunately, this has one drawback, for which I don't have any clean solution, in that you cannot easily run just a single snapshot test, but you have to